 Make sure to always support your local repairmen whenever you can.
 You can find people in your area through doing a quick Google search.

 If, for whatever reason, something cannot be repaired, make sure it is disposed of properly.
-Get my complete guide for how to recycle e-waste!
-Clothing can be donated (if in good enough condition) or made into rags for zero waste cleaning.

 That said, only dispose of an item properly as a last resort.
 Really make an effort to get it fixed!